Cover Image for Production-ready AI Agents Hackathon @ AI By the Bay

 While participants are free to use any frameworks and tools they prefer, we will have an experienced group of mentors and judges on site to provide guidance.

 • Vaibhav Gupta leads Boundary (YC w23), he hates ugly code.
 And as we know, most agent systems out there wouldn't pass a code review.
 So Viabhav is building BAML for clean, reliable AI infra.
-[Vaibhav on LI, AI that works podcast]
+[AI that works podcast]

 • Hugh McKee is a skilled developer advocate with decades of experience building enterprise applications.
 Hugh is an expert in distributed systems and Akka, and can help connect all the dots!